badoo/techblog/_posts/2015-08-17-lets-build-freehand-drawing-in-ios-part-3.markdown

 # Adding a curve

 The first improvement we can make is to add some curvature when we connect the dots.
-To choose how we join the users touches we need to satisfy two constraints:
+To select how we join the user’s touches we need to satisfy two constraints:

 - The points are not known in advance as the user continually touches the screen and creates new points.
 We draw curves only knowing the previous points.
 - We can’t redraw segments when new points are added.
 This means we are restricted on how we ensure a good curve between segments.

-Considering our restrictions, we could try to use the simplest and most widely used curve interpolation between two points: [Bezier curves][bezier].
+Considering our restrictions, we could try to use the simplest and most popular widely used curve interpolation between two points: [Bezier curves][bezier].

 We won’t use [Catmull-Rom spline] due to a couple of reasons: